lemenade3/Etch-a-Sketch/README.md

 - Pop up when clean me button pressed to change grid density
 - Range slider on page to change grid density
 - CSS styling

+10/01/2022

+Basics of CSS styling have been implemented and app is basically running.

+Rainbow pen, eraser and black pen all working.
+Grid size can also be changed via use of slider.

+Features to be implemented:

+- Click on grid to draw
+- Finish Modal design when clearing grid
+- Implement select colour script to allow user selected colours

+Known Issues:

+- Pencil no longer increments opacity.